 At the second meeting, discuss the employee’s ideas, make any revisions required and finalise the plan.
 Be certain that a timeline is associated with each step of the plan.

-4. Develop and Improve – If you think your standard operating procedures (aka SOP’s) are going to be spot on first time you are deluded.
+Do you think your standard operating procedures (aka SOPs) are going to be spot on first time?
+If you do then you’re deluded.
 Regularly checking the training with the people you are delegating to is key to success.

 It’s important to be aware of, and use, your surrounding talent.
 It’s good for employees, too, because blocking the skills and ideas of employees can lead to the loss of the best talent.
 When employees see a manager is listening, they feel empowered and vested in the manager’s decisions.